 Assign judges to the pairings, using a single judge or a panel of judges (3 or 5).
 The recommends panels, when feasible, in round robin formats and the semifinals and finals of a preliminary round tournament format.
 Vary judges as to sex, race, age and philosophy of debate.
 For example, to balance a panel, one might place a lay person (non-debater) on a panel with a former debater or coach, and a university student with debate experience.
 Make every effort to prevent a judge from judging a debater more than once.
-It is important therefore, to keep a record
+It is important therefore, to keep a recordof which debaters a judge has heard.